ellabastian/july_lycheebnb/README.md

 I would like to create an account

 As a user,
+So that I can see, create and book listings
+I would like to log in

+As a user,
 So that I can use MakersBnb,
 I would like to view a list of spaces